Affiliations/License's

 (top of page)

-When and how can I expect the results of the inspection?
+When and how can I expect the results of the home inspection?

-The day of your inspection we will meet with you on site to review the preliminary report based on our findings.
-We will provide a written inspection report within 24 hours of the inspections completion.
+The day of your home inspection we will meet with you on site to review the preliminary findings.
+I will provide a written inspection report within 24 hours of the home inspection completion.
 The report will be in Portable Document Format ( .pdf ) and delivered to you via email.
 Other forms of delivery are available but may be an additional charge due to the additional expense.
-If you do not have access to email we can provide the email version to any email address you like, as listed on your inspection contract.
+If you do not have access to email we can provide the email version to any email address you like.

-If your inspection requires the use of the TREC Form REI-7A-0 then your report will be a combination of the required Texas Real Estate Commission check box/outlined format, with additional items added and in narrative form for issues found.
+If your home inspection requires the use of the TREC Form REI-7-2 then your home inspection report will be a combination of the required Texas Real Estate Commission check box/outlined format, with additional items added and in narrative form for issues found.
 Color photos are added for items of significance and in areas not normally accessible to you.
-If your inspection is not covered by the TREC rules and regulations you will receive a narrative style report with photo documentation.
+If your home inspection is not covered by the TREC rules and regulations you will receive a narrative style report with photo documentation.

 You are paying us for an opinion and opinions can not always be expressed with a check box format alone.
 In addition we will be adding color photographs of issues from areas not normally viewed during a simple walk around the property, i.e. crawlspace photos, etc., and photos we feel are of importance for you to see.